gocheaphosting/beacon-wiki/Log-Rotate.md

-# Log Rotation
+## Log Rotation

 Log rotation is an automated process used in system administration in which dated log files are archived.
 In general, it is used on servers.
 Servers which run large applications, such as LAMP stacks, often log every request, and as such, the process of log rotation may be beneficial.

-# Files and Directories used by Logrotate
+## Files and Directories used by Logrotate

-	/etc/logrotate.conf-->whole configuration and default options of logrotate is stored.
+Congfig file

+	/etc/logrotate.conf

-	/var/lib/logrotate.status    or    /var/lib/logrotate/status-->information about the last rotation times of different log files.
+Information about last log rotate

+	/var/lib/logrotate.status    or    /var/lib/logrotate/status

-# The directory thats usually used by logrotate is
+## The directory thats usually used by logrotate is

 	/etc/logrotate.d

-/etc/logrotate.conf -it will include /etc/logrotate.d
+ add the following line in /etc/logrotate.conf

 	include /etc/logrotate.d

 # Log rotating nginx
-    No default log rotation like apache so we have to do manually

 Sample nginx Log rotate

 sudo nano /etc/logrotate.d/nginx

-/var/log/nginx/*.log {  #we have to give exact path of nginx log directory-/var/log/nginx)
+/var/log/nginx/*.log {  (we have to give exact path of nginx log directory-/var/log/nginx)
     daily

     missingok